 Imprimerie du Fourneau Saint-Michel

-The press in the 'Imprimerie'
+the printing press in the imprimerie

 I don't think the press is still in working order.

 Here is a detail from that press, showing the poster that is ready to be printed.
+All the type is set wrong reading so that it appears properly on the press sheet.

-Lead type in the printing press
+lead type in the printing press

 Look at the ingenious way the type is kept in place.